Archive for category Web

 The title of this web site is, “Form Follows Function” … but what does that really mean?
 Simply, that the site’s mission or purpose is clearly established first (function) … and that the author or designer designs the site architecture or graphical schematic (form) in such a way so as to always “stay on point”.

 It is interesting to visit sites that are filled with distractions.
 Scores of links beckon the visitor to click … but to direct them where?
-In many instances, the visitor has arrived at a particular site to in order to learn more, but then is distracted from the underlying message, and encouraged to pursue web travel in disjointed directions.
-The result is a total dilution of the message.
+In many instances, the visitor has arrived at a particular site to in order to learn more, but then is distracted away from the primary message, and towards secondary or unrelated focal points.
+The result is a total dilution of the main message.

 For the designer, the addition of links to a particular page should always be weighed as to the overall impact it has on the site as a whole.
 Does the link add value, enhanced information sharing, or provide search engine optimization?
 Does clicking a link open a new window, keep the visitor within your site, or replace your content with something distantly related to your visitor’s initial interest?